Travel guide

 Is 3 days enough for Sydney?

-Yes for the core highlights.
-This plan balances harbor icons, beaches, and neighborhoods with enough breathing room for coastal walks, food discoveries, and unplanned stops.
+Yes for the main highlights.
+This plan covers the Opera House, Harbour Bridge, and beaches with a calm pace that leaves room for harbor walks and unplanned stops.
 This keeps the pace relaxed and leaves room for breaks.

-Do I need to book Opera House tours?
+Do I need to book Opera House tours in advance?

 Is Sydney walkable?

-Harbor areas and neighborhoods are walkable, but Sydney is spread out.
-Use ferries, trains, and buses for longer distances, then explore on foot within each area.
+Within harbor areas and neighborhoods, yes.
+Sydney is spread out, so use trains, buses, and ferries for longer distances, then walk within districts like Circular Quay or Bondi.
 This keeps the pace relaxed and leaves room for breaks.

 Where should I stay?

-Circular Quay offers harbor views and easy access to major sights.
-The Rocks provides historic character, while Bondi offers beach access and relaxed vibes.
+Circular Quay offers easy access to the Opera House and Harbour Bridge, while Bondi provides beach access and coastal atmosphere.
 This keeps the pace relaxed and leaves room for breaks.

 What time should I start each day?

-Start early for beaches to avoid crowds and get good light.
-Harbor areas are pleasant throughout the day.
-Afternoons can include neighborhood walks.
+Start early for the Opera House to beat crowds.
+Beaches are pleasant throughout the day, and you can slow down with long beach breaks.
 This keeps the pace relaxed and leaves room for breaks.

 Do I need to book restaurants in advance?

 For popular restaurants, yes—especially on weekends.
-Many places accept walk-ins for lunch.
-Food markets and casual spots don't require reservations.
+Sydney's food scene is excellent, so mix reservations with spontaneous local recommendations.
 This keeps the pace relaxed and leaves room for breaks.

 Build this trip in Kruno